 Behold, I have longed after Thy precepts: quicken me in Thy righteousness.

-Of old the lamb was sacrificed in secret; but Thou, longsuffering Saviour, wast sacrificed beneath the open sky and hast cleansed the whole creation.
+Of old the lamb was sacrificed in secret; but Thou, longsuffering Savior, wast sacrificed beneath the open sky and hast cleansed the whole creation.

 Let Thy mercy come also upon me, O Lord, even Thy salvation, according to Thy word.